A Visit To The Childhood Home of Novelist J.M. Barrie

 Kirriemuir Scotland turns out to be a cute little town and very proud of being associated with the writer J.M.
 Barrie.
 As we drove around a little bit we discovered parking on a side street, not far from the home.
-It only took a moment to reach the small home of his Father who was a weaver.
+It only took a two minute walk to reach the small home of his Father who was a weaver.
 Upon entering we were met by a sweet women who gives you a nice introduction of what you will be viewing on your self guided tour.
 The entry was a small store with many items to purchase for children and adults.
 We ended up going home with books, puppets and more.

 No photographs were allowed inside unfortunately because I would of loved to share with you how authentic the decor and historic items were displayed.
 We were able to view actual documents and writings, clothes, furniture and even costumes used in the original Peter Pan play.

 A few things learned visiting the Home of J.M.
 Barrie: